zhengrongz/Weaver/README.md

 ### Stage 0: Data
 Please download the data first and put it at the right place and modify the corresponding scripts to load the data.
+It is noted that the raw videos need to be downloaded from the raw project pages.

 ### Stage 1: SFT